schmttc/EasyThreeD-K7-STM32/README.md

 ## Additional Files
 Compiled binary - mksLite.bin
 - Hotbed is enabled.
 If you do not have a hotbed, make sure the temp is set to 0 in your slicer
-- Backlash correction is enabled - testing to see if layer shift bug still exists
+- Backlash correction is disabled - there is a layer shift bug in Marlin
-- Input Shaping: Disabled, default 0 damping factor
+- Input Shaping: Disabled, not yet tested

 ## Notes on Marlin 2 Config
 - Make sure 'VALIDATE_HOMING_ENDSTOPS' is disabled, as we do not have X and Y stoppers to provide feedback, and the printer will halt.